noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		Notification.requestPermission(function(status) {
 		    console.log('Notification permission status:', status);
 		});

-	// show a notification (browser context)
+	// show a notification to the user (browser context)
 	// however it fetches the current registered service worker
 	// so that events triggered by itneractions
-	// are heard by the current service worker

-		function displayNotification() {
+	// are heard by the current service worker function displayNotification() {
 		  if (Notification.permission == 'granted') {